 - AGS – Cable Cutters

-- Caulking Gun
+- Caulking Gun with a Spreading Stick

 - BASF – Bonding Agent.

-- Rag or Non-Abrasive Scotch-Brite® Cleaning Pad
+- Rag/Non-Abrasive Scotch-Brite® Cleaning Pad

-Mark the post location 1-in away from the connection location.
+Mark the post location 1″ away from the connection location.
 Post spacing is determined by many factors, which include side-load, wind-load, structural attachment method, and strength among others.
 These calculations are made during the design consultation stage of the process to meet safety standards.